MinhLeeBtaskee/btaskee-challenge/README.md

    - Implement a button to delete a task.

 5. **Search Tasks**:
-   - Add a search bar to filter tasks by title in real-time.
+   - Add a search bar to filter tasks by title.

 6. **Persist Data**:
    - Save tasks to local storage and retrieve them on page reload.

 ---

-### Step 3: Write Unit Tests (1.5 Hours)
+### Step 3: Write Unit Tests (2 Hours)
 - Use Jest and React Testing Library to test:
-  - Task addition functionality.
-  - Task completion toggle.
-  - Task deletion.
+  - Components
-  - Search functionality.
+  - Customhook
-- Include at least one test to ensure components render properly with props.
+  - Functions: Search, Add, Delete, ...
+- Ensure full of coverage score

 ---